John Denham (politician): In government

 Denham became a member of the Environment Select committee in 1993, and was promoted to the opposition frontbench by Tony Blair in 1995.
 He was a Shadow Minister for Social Security from 1995 to 1997, responsible for pensions and long-term care.
-After the 1997 general election he entered the Blair government as the Parliamentary Under Secretary of State at the Department of Social Security, being promoted within the department to the rank of Minister of State in 1998.
+Following the 1997 general election he entered the Blair government as the Parliamentary under-secretary of state at the Department of Social Security, being promoted within the department to the rank of Minister of State in 1998.
 Following the promotion to the cabinet of Alan Milburn, Denham moved to the Department of Health in 1999.

 Resignation over Iraq War

 Following the 2001 general election he became a Minister of State at the Home Office, until he resigned in March 2003 over the Iraq War.

 After his resignation, Denham was appointed in July 2003 as chairman of the influential Home Affairs Select Committee.
 Despite speculation following the 2005 general election that he would return as a member of the Government, he did not do so, although in the post-election reshuffle there were reports that he was offered – and accepted – the cabinet post of Chief Secretary to the Treasury, before being told that the post had been assigned instead to Des Browne.

 Though regarded as a Blairite, Denham was a regular critic of the Blair administration as chair of the Home Affairs committee.